 Here are the links for some of the bigger chains out there and what they are doing to stay open during COVID-19 pandemic:

-Ontario extends validation periods for driver licences, licence plate validation, Ontario Photo Cards, and Commercial Vehicle Operator Registration certificates, among others.
+Ontario extends validation periods for driver licenses, license plate validation, Ontario Photo Cards, and Commercial Vehicle Operator Registration certificates, among others.
 Expiring and expired health cards will continue to provide access to health services.
 The Ministry of Transportation is also automatically extending the due dates for medical or vision reports.
 This extension will be in place until such time that, based on the advice of Ontario’s Chief Medical Officer of Health and public health officials, the current situation improves.

 The MTO earlier issued this statement new plates and permits: